ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

 REST is cool but have some drawbacks.
-And let's move on another emerging paradigm: the data manipulation.
+Multiplicity of endpoints, over and under data fetching And let's move on another emerging paradigm: the data manipulation.
 This was mainly brought by GraphQL....